jaylogue/pdp-1105-console-usb-adapter/README.md

 Whenever the Console Adapter receives a serial configuration change message it automatically adjusts the configuration of the console UART and baud rate generator accordingly.
 Configuration changes happen on the fly and can be made at any time.
 If the auxiliary terminal interface is enabled, the UART for the auxiliary terminal is configured to match the console UART.

 By design, the PDP-11/05 CPU is hard-wired to use the 8-N-1 serial format.
 However, with appropriate software support on the PDP side, 7-E-1 or 7-O-1 formats can also be used.
 Based on this, the Console Adapter limits the serial format to these three formats, and any request to use another format is ignored.

+### Status LED

+The PDP-11/05 Console USB Adapter uses the LED on the Teensy to show status.
+The status LED is lit while the system is powered and flashes briefly whenever there is console activity.

 ### Power Source